So you’ve got a month and you’ve decided to visit New Zealand.

 Day 30: Christchurch

-On your last day, explore New Zealand’s Garden City; visit the Botanic Gardens, ride the tram, or visit the museum.
+On your last day, spend some time exploring Christchurch, known as New Zealand’s Garden City; visit the Botanic Gardens, ride the tram, or visit the museum.

 Christchurch was hit badly by the earthquakes in 2011 and is still very much in a state of re-construction.
 Visit the site of the Cathedral for a look at the scale of the damage.